rrwick/Filtlong/README.md

       --window_q_weight [float]            weight given to the window quality score (default: 1)

    read manipulation:
-      --trim                               trim reads non-k-mer-matching bases from start/end of reads --split [split]                      split reads when this many bases lack a k-mer match
+      --trim                               trim non-k-mer-matching bases from start/end of reads --split [split]                      split reads at this many (or more) consecutive non-k-mer-matching bases

    other:
       --window_size [int]                  size of sliding window used when measuring window quality (default: 250)
-      --verbose                            print a table with info for each read --version                            display the program version and quit
+      --verbose                            verbose output to stderr with info for each read --version                            display the program version and quit

    -h, --help                           display this help menu